ocj137/Synch-MapReduce/README.md

 ## Synch-MapReduce

-Here are some Ideas on merging my work w Jie Zhou on network performance with solving some issues in MapReduce as shown by Prof. Yorav Freund.
+And Here are some Ideas on merging my work w Jie Zhou on network performance with solving some issues in MapReduce as shown by Prof. Yorav Freund.

 To view this work in slide form, run these commands: